viren-bajaj/DDRB-uplift-calc-2025-2026/README.md

 Resident Doctors calculator - https://virenb.shinyapps.io/English_Resident_Drs_payuplift_calc_25-26/

 To do:
-1) add welsh, scottish and norther irish pay + banding as alternative pay structures.
+1) add welsh, scottish and northern irish pay + banding as alternative pay structures.
 2) Add the option to use scottish income taxes for english pay,
 3) Add rest-of-UK tax for scottish pay (income tax is determined by where you live, not where you work).